Hemp plant: What it is and differences with marijuana

-While hemp has been grown and molded to obtain raw materials such as seeds, fibers, oils, etc., marijuana stands out for its psychoactive effects.
+While hemp has been cultivated and moulded to obtain raw materials such as seeds, fibres, hemp seed oils, etc., marijuana stands out for its psychoactive effects.
 The cultivation of the second, as well as its selection, has focused on increasing its THC levels.

 Differences between hemp plant and marijuana

 Mainly, they differ due to their morphology.
 Also because of the use that each of them has and for its composition.
 Until recently, marijuana was characterized by its high levels of THC.
 This cannabinoid causes the psychoactive effect.